Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Evaluation

 \section{Evaluation}

 In this section, we aim to evaluate the following points: \begin{itemize} \item Regarding prediction performance, can \proj outperform state-of-the-art SGRL models?
 Can \proj significantly outperform canonical GNNs and transductive graph embedding methods due to the claimed benefit of SGRL? \item Regarding runtime, can \proj significantly outperform state-of-the-art SGRL models?
-Can \proj achieve comparable runtime performance compared to canonical GNNs?
+Can \proj achieve runtime performance comparable to canonical GNNs?
 Previous SGRL models are typically much slower than canonical GNNs. \item How about the parameter sensitivity of \proj?
-How do the hyper-parameters the walk length $m$ and the number of walks $M$ impact the overall performance? \item How does the parallel design of \proj perform and scale? \end{itemize}
+How do the parameters $m$ and $M$ impact the overall performance? \item How is the parallel design of \proj performing and scaling? \end{itemize}